mroberts1/BOOTSTRA.386/manual/index.md

 The day continues with diligence and we return to the office in the early afternoon.
 The Compaq stays in my trunk.
 It's a fine temporary home.

 Thomas excuses himself for a smoke break and I go inside to meet with the rest of the team.
 I haven't disclosed this elsewhere but we have 16 people total.
-In negotations with the editors decided to exclude 12 for a variety of reasons, mostly because this text is long enough already.
+In negotiations with the editors decided to exclude 12 for a variety of reasons, mostly because this text is long enough already.
 Regardless, I mention it here because I have a lot on my plate.
 There's QA, documentation, the device drivers team, I completely forgot to loop back in with Thomas.

 But then, the next day, he didn't come in.
 This happens occasionally.
-Employees can dissappear for a day.
+Employees can disappear for a day.
 They can tell people and then we forget or they might get sick or have car issues and can't reach us ... but two days, that's when we get worried.
 I went around with one of those unnamed people that day to do my demo, someone from the documentation team.
 It was fine.
 Not as good as Thomas, but fine.

 But then he was missing a second day.
 That's when we start to reach out.
 The phone number on record is our go to.
 A woman picks up the phone.
 We say we're looking for Thomas.
 She says "Thomas?" then she pauses for a second almost as if she remembered something, "Oh yes, I'm his wife.
 I'm not supposed to tell you much." she says, her voice strained, "I can tell you that he's in good health and unfortunately is resigning from BOOTSTRA." and then hangs up the phone.